pauldambra/pauldambra.github.io/_posts/2018-03-15-serverless-part-four.md

 Both the validator and the event writer return promises.
 The validator only to provide a nicer API.
 The writer because it is IO.
 Because of JavaScript's single-threaded "helpfulness" this could mean that your code finishes before the promises finish handing back to the Lambda's callback and terminating your code before it can complete.

-This naive version does just that:
+This naive version does that:

 ```js
 module.exports = {